okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 > Dont be afraid for me, she had written.
 > When has death ever harmed anyone?

-The prose, of course, is a major reason I keep picking up books written by McCarthy.
+The prose is a major reason I keep picking up books written by McCarthy.
 Who else writes like this?

 Here, from pages 115 and 116, is another striking example of McCarthy's prose -- a description of the scenes following the dropping of the atomic bombs in Japan: